phase/oot3dhax_installer/README.md

 * Check that you have a working internet connection, since the installer downloads the payload from smea.
 * If all else fails, try wiping the OoT3D save data.
 Again, the installer won't do this for you.

 The installer has been tested on a 9.9 O3DS(XL) (USA).
-The saves have been tested for USA O3DS 9.9 and JPN N3DS 9.9. <a href="https://gbatemp.net/threads/quick-and-dirty-oot3d-port-of-ironhax-installer.396312/#post-5647053">I have a report of the install working on a EUR 9.9 N3DS.</a> No older FW versions over here to test with, I'm afraid. eShop versus gamecard should be irrelevant, as long as you can select OoT3D as the target app when launching the installer.
+The saves have been tested for USA O3DS 9.9 and JPN N3DS 9.9. <a href="https://gbatemp.net/threads/quick-and-dirty-oot3d-port-of-ironhax-installer.396312/#post-5647053">I have a report of the install working on a EUR 9.9 N3DS.</a> <a href="http://gbatemp.net/threads/quick-and-dirty-oot3d-port-of-ironhax-installer.396312/#post-5647329">I also have a report of the install working on a USA 9.0 N3DS</a>, so I'm guessing this is working for all ninjhax2-compatible 3DS units. eShop versus gamecard should be irrelevant, as long as you can select OoT3D as the target app when launching the installer.

 ## Quick overview
 We already have all the pieces in place: